 , depending on residency status.

 , includes sixty-three credits of coursework.
-With a per-credit tuition rate of $695 plus $2,750 for additional fees, the program costs approximately $46,535.
+The per-credit tuition rate is $695 plus $2,750 for additional fees.

 Coursework for online BSN-to-DNP Executive Leadership programs emphasizes the highest level of nursing education to prepare expert leaders for specialized advanced nursing roles.
 Required classes may differ from one school or program to another.
 However, the accreditation process helps ensure that students in any of the programs receive similar relevant content.
 A few examples of classes students take in these programs include the following.